 Admissions Requirements and Procedures

-We are still accepting applications for our August 2023 cohort.
+We are accepting applications for our August 2024 cohort.
 Admission decisions are made on a rolling basis; you are encouraged to apply as early as possible to maximize your chance for admission.
-Our priority application date for our January 2024 cohort is October 20, 2023.
+Our priority application date for our August 2024 cohort is March 29, 2024.
 Candidates that submit their completed application materials, all supporting documents, and an application fee will receive the strongest consideration to the program.

 Applicants are required to have a dental degree (BDS, DDS, DMD or equivalent).
 Advanced dental training and/or clinical practice experience beyond a dental degree is preferred, but not required.